LeoHLPan/js30/readme.md

 [https://JavaScript30.com](https://JavaScript30.com)

 ## Update
 This tutorial will be put on hold for the time being.
-A lot of what is being taught is review from different languages, and I am not proficient enough in CSS to fully understand the lessons which involve modifying CSS elements.
+I have learned enough to confidently start the React tutorial.

 ## Progress
 - [x] Day 1  (23/02/2019)